Terms and conditions

 14. Additional Data Protection Information for ILM courses

-The Faculty of Business and Law at UWE Bristol are an accredited ILM Centre, and are therefore required to comply with the provisions of the Data Protection Act 2018 (the Act) in relation to how we handle any personal data we obtain from you.
+The College of Business and Law at UWE Bristol are an accredited ILM Centre, and are therefore required to comply with the provisions of the Data Protection Act 2018 (the Act) in relation to how we handle any personal data we obtain from you.
 Any personal information we gather will only be used in the context of your employment with us or the business we conduct with you.
 We may also collect sensitive personal data about you, but only with your explicit consent in advance.

 We may process all the information we obtain from you to enable us to fulfil our contractual obligations to you and we may request further information from third parties or disclose your details to other selected third parties, such as ILM, City and Guilds or their regulators or industry bodies.